 The Gyrotonic Method also teaches us that a certain type of breathing must be associated with each type of movement: a gentle and deep breath when movement is wide and slow; a more rhythmic one if the movement is fast and small; and a stronger and more intense one if the movement requires greater physical strength.

 Improving my breathing has greatly helped to increase my physical strength, mobility and prevent injuries.
 I feel that Gyrotonic is a method that can really work for anyone, regardless of age or physical fitness.
 It is a method that helps people to breathe consciously to oxygenate both the body and mind.

 After practicing the Gyrotonic method and its breathing techniques for years, it has definitely made a difference.
 Just couple of hours a week and you will see a change in your life, because knowing how to take a deep breath at the right moment can change your day.

 More About Lucia Vergana

 Lucia, 33, was born in Turin but moved to Florence to follow her dream to become a ballerina.
 And she did.
 In the last 15 years Vergnano has been working as a professional dancer, first with Balletto di Roma in Rome, then with Aterballetto in Reggio Emilia.

 However, while dancing in Rome, Vergnano became injured but was fortunately introduced to the Gyrotonic Method.
 From that moment on, she realized that she didn’t want to be without this method, so pursued to becoming an instructor.

 She has been married to Hektor, who is also a dancer, for 3 years.
 They met in Rome in 2000 and after a difficult start they decided to try to build a life together.
-A little more than 2 years ago she became mum to Lorenzo, which is her “greatest pride and joy.”
+A little more than 2 years ago she became a Mother to Lorenzo, which is her “greatest pride and joy.”